zbrandon98/pumppals/README.md

    c.
 Find the variable _Path_ and click on _Edit_.
    d.
 Check for _C:\Program Files\nodejs\\_ in the list of paths that appear.
 If it's not there, click on _New_ and add it to the list.
    e.
 Restart VSCode and it should ideally work now.

+**If you already have node**
+Try to update your node version to v21.1.0 so you don't get random warnings.

 ## 2. ESLINT EXTENSION